[1] Statement on Authorship Practices

 A double take on early and interacting dark energy from JWST

 My Contribution: I performed the MCMC analysis of Early Dark Energy and Interacting Dark Energy.
-I contributed to the JWST data-analysis and the paper writing.
+I contributed to the JWST data-analysis.
+I made the primary contribution to writing the paper.

 Measuring the reionization optical depth without large-scale CMB polarization

-My Contribution: I performed the MCMC analysis for all the different combinations of datasets, realized all figures and tables and contributed to the paper writing.
+My Contribution: I performed the MCMC analysis for all the different combinations of datasets, realized all figures and tables.
+I made the primary contribution to writing the paper.

 Hints of Neutrino Dark Matter scattering in the CMB?
 Constraints from the Marginalized and Profile Distributions

-My Contribution: I performed the MCMC analysis for all the different combinations of datasets and contributed to the paper writing.
+My Contribution: I performed the MCMC analysis for all the different combinations of datasets.
+I made the primary contribution to writing the paper.

 A Look Beyond ΛCDM: the quest for a more comprehensive model of cosmology